Managing Multiple Credit Cards

 Set payment alerts

-Keep track of multiple cards and make payments on time by setting up payment notifications.
-Most credit card issuers will allow you to enable payment alerts or set up automatic payments so that you don’t miss any payments.
+Keep track of multiple cards and make payments on time by setting up payment notifications instead of relying on a paper credit card bill.
+Most credit card issuers will allow you to enable payment alerts or set up automatic payments so that you don’t miss due dates.

 Avoid cancelling multiple cards at once